esraaamal/hello-word/README.md

 # hello-word
-this my first repo known what is git iam very excited !
+this my first repo knowning what is git iam very excited !